HarrisonSlater/Harri.SchoolDemoAPI.Postman/README.md

 Running collection: ./postman/collections/StudentDemoAPI - Students Tests - Data Driven.postman_collection.json
 ```

-As Newman runs complete, status is shown for each folder:
+As the Newman runs complete, the status for each folder is displayed:
 ```
 --- COLLECTION FOLDER RUN RESULTS ---
 Collection run for folder:  GET - 404 Not Found completed with status:  SUCCESS